sakurakhadag/warmspringwinds.github.io/about.md

 permalink: /about/
 ---

-Hi, I am Daniil Pakhomov, a master student at Technical University of Munich and a PhD student at Johns Hopkins University.
+Hi, I am Daniil Pakhomov, a PhD student at Johns Hopkins University.

-I am studying Computer Vision and Machine Learning.
+My main research interests are Computer Vision, Deep Learning, Machine Learning.
+To be more specific, I focus on Object Detection and Segmentation in general and for Medical Images.

 This blog was originally created to post my progress in [Google Summer of Code][gsoc] project for [Scikit-image open source image processing library][skimage] in implementing Face Detection algorithm.